-So rather than solving your problem you are in fact adding to it!
+So rather than solving your problem, you're actually adding to it!

-If you are looking for a way to back up the images on your iPhone iCloud Photo Library is not it.
+If you're looking for a way to back up the images on your iPhone, iCloud Photo Library is not it.

-We have this article on backing up your Apple photo library and we recommend you read that for tips.
+We have a separate article on backing up your Apple photo library and we recommend you read that for tips.

 Don't keep both photos when using HDR